PurdueCAM2Project/CAM2WebUI/docs/basicSetup/sphinx.rst

 .. note::

-    if you modify some files and rebuild documentation page, but didn't see any changes, clean temperary build files by running
+    When you modify some files and rebuild documentation page, but didn't see any changes, clean temperary build files by running

     .. code-block:: bash